We may earn commission from affiliate links →

 Babič Mill On The Mura River

 The Babič mill is a symbol of working times gone by in Slovenia and is a fascinating window to the past.
-Built in the 19th century, here you can see how the third generation of the family operate the mill.
-Floating mills were used frequently in this part of the world because of the frequent changes in level of the watercourses.
+Built in the 19th century, here you can see how the third generation of the family operates the mill.
+Floating mills were used frequently in this part of the world because of the frequent changes in the level of the watercourses.

 Travel The Pilgrimage Trails